Woahai321/list-sync/ReadMe.md

 4. **Use this command for subsequent runs**:

-    Use the following one-liner to run the Docker image:
+    Use the following command to run the Docker image:

     ```sh
     sudo docker run -it --rm -v "$(pwd)/data:/usr/src/app/data" -e TERM=xterm-256color ghcr.io/woahai321/imdb-to-overseerr:main